 Boards are not required to create a transcript of the meeting or to electronically record the meeting.
 But they may choose to keep a recording of the entire meeting instead of doing written minutes.
-For this new option, a board must keep its minutes in a digital or analog recording format (e.g., via a cell phone, video, or tape recorder) and provide a written summary, which is required to include:
+For this option, a board must keep its minutes in a digital or analog recording format (e.g., via a cell phone, video, or tape recorder) and provide a written summary, which is required to include:

-- The date, time, and place of the meeting; - The members of the board recorded as either present or absent, and the times when individual members entered or left the meeting;

-- A record, by individual members, of motions and votes made by the board; and - A time stamp or other reference indicating when in the recording the board began discussion of each agenda item and when motions and votes were made by the board.
+- The date, time, and place of the meeting; - The members of the board recorded as either present or absent, and the times when individual members entered or left the meeting; - A record, by individual members, of motions and votes made by the board; and - A time stamp or other reference indicating when in the recording the board began discussion of each agenda item and when motions and votes were made by the board.

-The written summary requirements will allow the public to quickly find key information about a meeting and skip to the point in the recording where an item of interest was discussed, without having to listen all the way through what may be hours of recorded content.
-Although a board does have the choice to record its minutes in either digital (audio or video computer file) or analog (e.g., a magnetic tape recording) format, OIP recommends that boards record in a digital format in the first place to avoid having to convert an analog recording into digital format to be able to place the recording online.
+The written summary requirements will allow the public to quickly find key information about a meeting and skip to the point in the recording where an item of interest was discussed, without having to listen to the entire recording which may be hours long.
+Although a board does have the choice to record its minutes in either digital (audio or video computer file) or analog (e.g., a magnetic tape recording) format, OIP recommends that boards record in a digital format to avoid having to convert an analog recording into digital format to be able to place the recording online.

-The option to create recorded minutes does not impose any requirement to record meetings for boards that prefer using written minutes.
+The option to create recorded minutes does not impose any general requirement to record meetings for boards that prefer using written minutes.
 Moreover, if a board is recording a meeting solely to help it prepare written minutes and plans to delete or record over the recording once those minutes are prepared, the temporary recording need not be posted online and typically need not be retained once the board no longer needs it.
+However, for one specific type of meeting - a remote meeting held using ICT - boards are required to record the meeting "when practicable" and make the recording electronically available to the public as soon as practicable after the meeting and until the board's actual minutes (whether written or recorded) are posted on the board's website.
+This provision recognizes that it is usually easy to record an online meeting but still allows boards to skip doing so in those unusual circumstances where recording an online meeting presents a more significant challenge.